zetavg/chromium-website/site/chromium-os/testing/test-code-labs/server-side-test/index.md

 *Setup*

-This method is the only one called when you build_packages --withautotest, while other methods are called during testing.
-The method is triggered when version attribute’s value is changed or the test package is built the first time to produce expected binaries.
-If the test is scheduled to run in a DUT in which the test has already been installed, Autotest will check the version attribute’s value of the test class.
+This method is the only one called when you
+`cros build-packages --withautotest`, while other methods are called during testing.
+The method is triggered when version attribute's value is changed or the test package is built the first time to produce expected binaries.
+If the test is scheduled to run in a DUT in which the test has already been installed, Autotest will check the version attribute's value of the test class.
 If the value is changed, the test will be reinstalled.
 One sample usage of this method can be found [here](http://www.chromium.org/chromium-os/testing/autotest-developer-faq#TOC-Adding-binaries-for-your-tests-to-call-as-part-of-the-test).

 *run_once*